vmware-samples/euc-samples/UEM-Samples/Utilities and Tools/macOS/Baselines/README.md

 - Reporting via Workspace ONE Intelligence
 - Add functionality to upload full audit log to Workspace ONE UEM Console
-- Issue with stats reporting incorrectly with the mSCP: https://github.com/usnistgov/macos_security/issues/144

 ## Change Log